Ellie Goodman, MA, MBACP

 The way I work is mostly psychodynamically and systemically influenced.
 Sometimes our early relationships can impact upon our adult relationships, and cause difficulties around intimacy and trust.
 Our relationships can be negatively affected by the expectations of the culture we live in, and wider society.
 These experiences can often lead to feelings of stress, depression and anxiety.
 Relationship and family issues of any nature can also impact on our self esteem and cause feelings of sadness and/or loneliness.
 I offer a safe, supportive environment where we can take the time to explore these and other issues.

 I have a counselling room available in central Bedford.
-For individuals I also offer the option of walking therapy, either at Harrold Country Park or Priory Marina (other locations can be discussed).
-I believe walking can be very helpful for people who find it challenging to express themselves, or who find sitting opposite a therapist too intense.
+For individuals I offer the option of walking therapy.
+Walking can be very helpful for people who find it challenging to express themselves, or who find sitting opposite a therapist too intense.
 Walking and being in nature can be helpful with the flow of thoughts and ideas.
 We can agree between us how to manage confidentiality whilst in open spaces.

 If you have any questions that you want to ask me please do contact me.
 If you would find it helpful to have a short phone conversation before you make your first appointment we can arrange that.